zky44/robo-advisor/README.md

 # robo-advisor application

 Thanks for checking out this awesome robo-advisor!
-Read the steps below to learn how to set up your local environment so that you can use it to get stock trading recommendations.
+Read the steps below to learn how to set up your local environment so that you can use it to get stock trading data and recommendations.

 ## Prerequisites